koumoul-dev/vuetify-jsonschema-form/README.md

 ## What comes next ?

-I think a few thinks converge toward rethinking and rewriting large parts of vjsf.
+I think a few things converge toward rethinking and rewriting large parts of vjsf.

   - major versions of frameworks and greater maturity of libraries and schema specifications
   - performance issues on large schemas inherent to the way reactivity is implemented